Oral and Maxillofacial Surgery

 Things to Pay Attention After Implant Operations

 -The patient should pay attention to feeding during the first three months for implant osseointegration.
-It is useful to consume foods such as milk and yogurt.
+It is useful to consume foods such as milk and yoghurt.

 -There should be no food waste around the implant.
 Therefore, it is necessary to brush the teeth at least twice a day.